 When giving access to someone in your business manager you can choose between 2 types of access and give access to any email address:

-–> Keep in mind that giving that first level access is mandatory if you want to give access to your ad account and Facebook page.
+Keep in mind that giving that first-level access is mandatory if you want to give access to your ad account and Facebook page.

 Once the person has received access and has accepted it, you can then give an access to other levels.

 You will then find a list of people who already have access to the business manager.
 Here, you can choose the person and the permissions.
-There are 3 types of permissions which can be given:
+There are 3 types of permissions that can be given: